BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 -   Beanstalk governance will move off-chain to a Gnosis multisig wallet custodied by Beanstalk Farms and Beanstalk community members;
 -   Over the short term, the development team will focus its energy on safely Unpausing Beanstalk and ensuring the integrity of Beanstalk's core functionality.
 Once complete, Beanstalk Farms will explore a more resilient decentralized governance structure;
 -   Starting May 9, Beanstalk will undergo an end-to-end audit with [Halborn](https://halborn.com/);
--   Starting in early June, Beanstalk will undergo an end-to-end audit with [Trail of Bits](https://www.trailofbits.com/);
+-   Starting June 6, Beanstalk will undergo an end-to-end audit with [Trail of Bits](https://www.trailofbits.com/);
 -   Beanstalk Farms will launch an ongoing bug bounty program with [Immunefi](https://immunefi.com/) and other leading bug bounty platforms; and
 -   Beanstalk Farms is doubling down on its efforts to attract and retain experienced security engineers who specialize in smart contract development.